torvalds/linux/Documentation/devicetree/bindings/writing-bindings.rst

      fallback if appropriate.
 SoC-specific compatibles are also preferred for the fallbacks.

+   - DON'T use bus suffixes to encode the type of interface device is using.
+     The parent bus node already implies that interface.
+DON'T add the type of device, if the device cannot be anything else.

 - DO use a vendor prefix on device-specific property names.
 Consider if properties could be common among devices of the same class.
 Check other existing bindings for similar devices.